-To avoid inundating creators with notifications, we do not notify you when a patron changes their currency.
-You can check the currency choice of your patron in Patron Relationship Manager by downloading the .csv available to you.
+To avoid inundating creators with notifications, we do not notify you when a member changes their currency.
+You can check the currency choice of your member in the Relationship Manager by downloading the .csv available to you.

-We also recommend letting your audience know about the ability to pledge in their local currency when supported.
-You can bulk message patrons from your Relationship Manager.
-Here's our guide to help you send a mass message to patrons: How to message my patrons
+We recommend letting your audience know about the ability to join a membership in their local currency when supported.